galsadah/galsadah.github.io/_posts/2021-09-30-Alcohol-Use-Part#3.md

 ## Insights about veterans with disabilities
-Our study sample consisted of  **17,975** veterans with disabilites.
+Our study sample consisted of  **17,975** veterans with disabilities.
 As shown in Figure 1, the sample consisted of mostly male which accounted for **88.9%**.

 ![IMDb page](/img/Fig1_dist_sex.png)